-- Total values represent the sum of the directly recorded data and the projection for companies that are not directly recorded of the NOVOMATIC AG Group consolidation scope. - NOVOMATIC AG only presents those directly recorded data without subsidiaries. - 1 The energy consumption includes electricity, natural gas, fuel for transport such as diesel and petrol, heating oil, and self-generated energy (solar panels).
-Sold energy is deducted from this value. - 2 The CO2 emissions are compiled from CO2 equivalents of the direct Scope 1 emissions from fuel consumption, indirect Scope 2 emissions from energy consumption and Scope 3 emissions from the sold and rented equipment as well of air travel. - 3 The direct scope 1 \overrightarrow{O}2 emissions include those caused by the combustion of transport fuels diesel and petrol, as well as natural - gas emissions.
+Total values represent the sum of the directly recorded data and the projection for companies that are not directly recorded of the NOVOMATIC AG Group consolidation scope.

-The indirect Scope 2 CO_2 emissions include those caused by the generation of electricity and district heating by the energy supplier. - 5 The indirect Scope 3 CO2 emissions include those from air travel and those based on sold and rented equipment. - 6 Water consumption is measured from water used for manufacture, cleaning, sanitary facilities, or irrigation. - 7 Waste consists of non-hazardous and hazardous waste.
+- NOVOMATIC AG only presents those directly recorded data without subsidiaries. - 1 The energy consumption includes electricity, natural gas, fuel for transport such as diesel and petrol, heating oil, and self-generated energy (solar panels).
+Sold energy is deducted from this value. - emissions from energy consumption and Scope 3 emissions from the sold and rented equipment as well of air travel. - 4 The indirect Scope 2 CO2 emissions include those caused by the generation of electricity and district heating by the energy supplier. - 5 The indirect Scope 3 CO2 emissions include those from air travel and those based on sold and rented equipment. - 6 Water consumption is measured from water used for manufacture, cleaning, sanitary facilities, or irrigation. - 7 Waste consists of non-hazardous and hazardous waste.
 This value is recorded only for the Gaming Technology companies.